 Diamonds are one of the most coveted gemstones in the world.
 It can be overwhelming to select the perfect diamond when browsing for an engagement ring, wedding band or a nice gift of jewelry for someone special.
-The process can be made simpler by understanding the basic characteristics of a diamond, better known as the 4 Cs: color, clarity, cut and carat.
-The Gemological Institute of America (GIA) is dedicated to the research of gemology and the jewelry arts.
-They have an informative guide to diamond education that will be a reference point in each of the four categories.
+The process can be made simpler by understanding the basic characteristics of a diamond, better known as the 4 Cs: Color, clarity, cut and carat.
+The Gemological Institute of America (GIA) is dedicated to gemology research and the jewelry arts.

 Carat is a measurement of how much a diamond weighs.
 A carat is equivalent to two-tenths of a gram.
 The heavier the carat weight, the larger the diamond is, but the other 3Cs are also taken into consideration to determine the stone’s value.
 Carat sizes typically range on a scale of 0 to 5.
 You may have heard a jeweler refer to carat size in “points” before.
 One carat is divided by 100 “points” to get a decimal number, like 0.75 carats for a 75-point diamond.